sephajebi/home/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a PhD student in Combinatorics and Optimization at University of Waterloo, working with <a href='https://sites.google.com/site/sophiespirkl/'>Sophie Spirkl</a>.\
+I am a PhD student in Combinatorics and Optimization at the University of Waterloo, working with <a href='https://sites.google.com/site/sophiespirkl/'>Sophie Spirkl</a>.\
 I expect to graduate in Spring 2024.

 Currently I study structural combinatorics, mostly induced subgraphs and graph minors, and sometimes algorithms.\